When it comes to finding eCommerce manufacturers or suppliers for your online eCommerce business, you have to be very careful.

 - This is why you need to brand your product and make it your own

 Once you get bigger, it may be worthwhile establishing a local presence in China.
 You can get an office in China and hire your own representative or hire people in Fiverr or Craigslist China to become your representative or middleman.

-Of course, you only should be doing this if your going full-time and your planning to be importing a bunch of different products.
+Of course, you only should be doing this if you’re going full-time and you planning to be importing a bunch of different products.

-Other benefits of a local presence is scouting out:
+Other benefits of a local presence are scouting out:

 - Factories that do not have enough business at a given time tend to be more flexible on payment terms to avoid internal issues

 - Laborers leaving the factory due to lack of work